 On the way, visit the Jardin Zoologico for sightings of Chilean animals such as puma, vicuna, deer, condor and tropical birds.

 Santiago has an efficient metro system (metrosantiago.cl) and reasonably priced boutique hotels in a trendy suburb like Providencia costs around $120 for a double.
+Tour the historical centre and discover its fascinating history.

 Beyond Santiago, Patagonia has spectacular scenery with soaring mountains, forests, lakes and glaciers perfect for trekking and horse riding.